Lutheran Church – Missouri Synod: LCMS National Youth Gathering

 The National Youth Gathering is held every three years.
-The most recent gathering took place from July 9-13, 2022, in Houston, Texas with a theme of "In All Things."
+The most recent gathering took place July 19–23, 2025, in New Orleans with the theme of "Endure" (Hebrews 12: 1-3) and was held at Morial Convention Center and Caesars Superdome.
+The city prepared to welcome over 20,000 participants.
+Notable speakers included Bethany Hamilton, Lutheran rapper Flame, Deaconess Danelle Putnam Schumann, and Rev. Dr. Michael Zeigler.
+The previous gathering took place July 9–13, 2022, in Houston with a theme of "In All Things."
 The 2019 gathering was held in Minneapolis, Minnesota, with a theme of "Real.
 Present.
-God."
-The theme for the 2016 gathering in New Orleans, Louisiana was "In Christ Alone."
-The previous gathering took place in 2013 in San Antonio, Texas from July 1–5, 2013.
-It was based on the theme, "Live Love(d)."
+God".
+The theme for the 2016 gathering in New Orleans was "In Christ Alone".
+The previous gathering took place in 2013 in San Antonio, Texas, on July 1–5, 2013 and was based on the theme, "Live Love(d)".
 The 2010 gathering in New Orleans was based on the theme "We Believe".
 In both 2007 and 2004, The LCMS National Youth Gatherings were held at the Orange County Convention Center in Orlando, Florida.
 The gathering's theme in 2007 was "Chosen."
-The gathering in 2007 was originally planned to be held in New Orleans, Louisiana, but due to Hurricane Katrina, the location was changed to Orlando, Florida.
-Around 25,000 youth attend each gathering.
-Many Christian bands and artists perform at gatherings.
+The gathering in 2007 was originally planned to be held in New Orleans, but due to Hurricane Katrina the location was changed to Orlando.
+About 25,000 youth attend each gathering.
+Many Christian bands and artists perform at the gatherings.

+The next LCMS Youth Gathering will be July 3–7, 2028 in San Antonio, Texas.

 Church structure

-The LCMS has a modified congregational polity.
-It is organized into 35 districts, each of which has a president who oversees the congregations in his district, akin to the role of bishop used in other church traditions.
-However, each congregation has the right of self-government and resolutions of the synod and the respective district are not binding on a congregation if they are not according to Scripture or if they appear to be inexpedient as far as the condition of a congregation is concerned.
-This is somewhat different from some other Lutheran bodies which have maintained complete episcopal polity; however, this is not considered to be a point of doctrine, as the LCMS is in fellowship with some Lutheran church bodies in Europe and elsewhere that have an episcopal structure.
+The LCMS has a synodical polity, which can be described as modified congregational polity with episcopal polity elements.
+It is organized into 35 districts, each of which has a president who oversees the parishes in his district, akin to the role of bishop used in other church traditions.
+However, resolutions passed by the synod and the respective districts are not binding on a congregation if they are not according to Scripture or are inexpedient for a congregation.
+That is somewhat different from some other Lutheran bodies which have maintained complete episcopal polity; however, this is not a point of doctrine, as the LCMS is in fellowship with some Lutheran church bodies in Europe and elsewhere that have an episcopal structure.

-The corporate LCMS is formally constituted of two types of members: self-governing local congregations that qualify for membership by mutual agreement to adhere to stated principles, and clergymen who qualify by similar means.
+The LCMS is formally composed of two types of members: self-governing local congregations that qualify for membership by mutual agreement to adhere to stated principles, and clergymen who qualify by similar means.
 Congregations hold legal title to their church buildings and other property, and call (hire) and dismiss their own clergy.
-Much of the practical work of the LCMS structure is as a free employment brokerage to bring the two together; it also allows the congregations to work together on projects too large for even a local consortium of congregations to accomplish, such as foreign mission work.
+It allows the congregations to work together on projects too large for even a local consortium of congregations to accomplish, such as foreign mission work.